thealeksandr/PFLockScreen-Android/.github/ISSUE_TEMPLATE/bug_report.md

  - Device: [e.g. Samsung Galaxy S10]
  - OS: [e.g. Android 8.1]
  - Library version Version [e.g. 22]

+**Can you reproduce it with example project.**
+Some errors can happen because of different use of library or themes/style.
+This bugs is hard to reproduce.
+Do you have the same error if you build example project.
+What the difference between example project and your code.
+If you can help me to find edge cases this would be very helpful.

 **Additional context**
 Add any other context about the problem here.